wp-plugins/evgeny-muravjev-typograph/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+A tool to format the text using the rules, regulations and the specifics of the Russian language and screen typography.
+It can be connected to all text editors, engine and blogs.

 == Description ==

 A tool to format the text using the rules, regulations and the specifics of the Russian language and screen typography.
 It can be connected to all text editors, engine and blogs.